Endodontic Treatment (Root Canals)

 In these situations a root canal is the recommended treatment, which involves the removal of the pulp of the tooth.
 This is done over several appointments, with the pulpal tissue being removed and medications placed inside the tooth, followed by the placement of sealing material in the canals.

-Most frequently, a crown is necessary to finish treatment, to adequately restore the tooth to its proper function.
+Most often, a crown is necessary to finish treatment, to adequately restore the tooth to its proper function.

-Oral surgery is the removal (or"extraction") of teeth.
-The need for this is usually two-fold -- wisdom teeth removal, or general extractions.
+Oral surgery is the removal (or "extraction") of teeth.
+The need for this is usually two-fold:

 For wisdom teeth, we frequently recommend their removal due to a lack of room in the mouth for them to come into the mouth properly.
 This will usually happen during the teen years, as they start to erupt.